stackert/istack-buddy-server/docs-living/00001-conventsion.md

 ```

 Hence there should only be one export for actual things and one export types for any file.
 Meaning there should not be multiple 'export' in any file

+# Move Files

+When instructed to move documents use bash `mv`, DO NOT rewrite the file.
+If there are many files consider a bash script.